Breaking the Cycle of Mom Rage and How to Calm Your Nerves

 Beyond the noise, there is the cognitive load.
 You are the CEO, the chef, the nurse, the scheduler, and the emotional regulator for the entire household.
 This “invisible load” creates a baseline of chronic stress.
 When you’re operating in a state of perpetual burnout, your window of tolerance shrinks.
 Things that you could handle a year ago now feel intolerable.

-Identifying Your Personal Triggers
+Know Your Personal Triggers

 You cannot stop a cycle you haven’t mapped out.
 Most “random” outbursts actually have a pattern.
 If you start tracking when the rage hits, you’ll likely find that it happens during specific times of the day or in response to specific behaviors.

-Common High-Risk Moments
+High-Risk Moments

 - The Transition Zones: Waking up, the morning rush to daycare/school, the “witching hour” (usually 4 PM to 7 PM), and the bedtime struggle.